danielkunin/Regularized-Linear-Autoencoders/README.md

 ### Computational Neuroscience

 In response to v1 of the preprint, [Yoshua Bengio](http://www.iro.umontreal.ca/~bengioy/yoshua_en/) wrote us that "the question of obtaining the transpose is actually pretty important for research on a biologically plausible version of backprop, because if you obtain approximate transposes, then several local learning rules give rise to gradient estimator analogues of backprop."
-He also pointed us to his wonderful paper [Towards Biologically Plausible Deep Learning](https://arxiv.org/pdf/1502.04156.pdf) and related work with [Benjamin Scellier](https://mila.quebec/en/person/benjamin-scellier/).
+He pointed us to his related papers [Towards Biologically Plausible Deep Learning](https://arxiv.org/pdf/1502.04156.pdf) and [Equivalence of Equilibrium Propagation and Recurrent Backpropagation](https://arxiv.org/abs/1711.08416).

-We also found [How Important Is Weight Symmetry in Backpropagation?](https://arxiv.org/pdf/1510.05067.pdf) by Poggio et. al., which calls the "weight symmetry problem [...] arguably the crux of BP’s biological implausibility."
-We recommend reading the full introduction.
+We also found [How Important Is Weight Symmetry in Backpropagation?](https://arxiv.org/pdf/1510.05067.pdf) by Poggio et. al., which calls the "weight symmetry problem [...] arguably the crux of BP’s biological implausibility," as well as the 2018 review [Theories of Error Back-Propagation in the Brain](https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(19)30012-9).
 Discussing the issue with neuroscientist [Dan Bear](http://neuroailab.stanford.edu/people.html), we believe our work suggests a simple, plausible, and testable solution to the weight symmetry problem.
 Dan was kind enough to elaborate on this perspective as follows:

 Deep Neural Networks (DNNs) are algorithms that apply a sequence of linear and nonlinear transformations to each input data point, such as an image represented by a matrix of RGB pixel values.
 DNNs are now widely used in computer vision because they make useful visual information more explicit: for instance, it's hard or impossible to tell what type of object is in an image by training a linear classifier on its pixels or even on the outputs of a shallow neural network; but DNNs can be optimized to perform this sort of "difficult" visual task.